Ungaretti/ungaretti.github.io/index.md

 5 - Donload RED syntax highlight file from https://github.com/Ungaretti/Notepad-config-file-for-Red-Language .
 Use the download zip button.
 Unpack it in the RedIDE folder too.

+6 - I suggest you create a "Programs" folder inside RedIDE.
+You will end up with something like this:

-6 - Open Notepad++ and goto "Language/Define your language..." .
+7 - Open Notepad++ and goto "Language/Define your language..." .
 Click on "Import..." and choose the downloaded "Red-lang.xml".
 A popup will tell you that the import was sucessfull.
 Check the box "Ignore case" and add "red" to the "Ext." box.
 Click in "Save As..." and save as "Red".

-7 - Open the "Settings/Preferences/Auto Completion" window.
+8 - Open the "Settings/Preferences/Auto Completion" window.
 Check the boxes for "()", "" "{}" and "[]".
 If you can't find those in the options, create a "matched pair".

-8 - Open the "Run/Run.." window and write down the name of the RED executable file you donwloaded folowed by a space and "$(FULL_CURRENT_PATH)", with the quotes.
+9 - Open the "Run/Run.." window and write down the name of the RED executable file you donwloaded folowed by a space and "$(FULL_CURRENT_PATH)", with the quotes.
 Click on save, give it your favorite shortcut keys and a name like "Red_Run" (remember that  later you may want to add a "Red_Compile" etc.), and clik "OK"